Spring Garden Revival

 Water Management Guidelines & Irrigation Coordination with Concord Water Department

 Efficient water management is critical for sustainable gardens in Concord.
-All irrigation systems must be coordinated with the Concord Water Department and include backflow prevention devices as required by MA 248 CMR 3.00.
-Drip irrigation is preferred, offering 30–50% greater efficiency than overhead systems, and rain sensors are mandatory to prevent overwatering.
-Seasonal water restrictions, especially during summer droughts, are common; watering should occur in the early morning (5:00–9:00 AM) to minimize evaporation.
-Newly installed gardens require deep watering 2–3 times weekly for the first 3–4 weeks to ensure proper establishment.
-For irrigation guidelines and restrictions, contact: Concord Water & Sewer Division
+Coordinate with the local water utility for irrigation system installation, ensuring compliance with backflow prevention requirements (MA 248 CMR 3.00).
+Drip irrigation is preferred, offering 30–50% greater efficiency than overhead systems, and rain sensors are mandatory.
+Observe seasonal watering restrictions, especially during summer drought bans, and water early in the morning (5:00–9:00 AM) to minimize evaporation.
+Newly installed plants require deep watering 2–3 times weekly for 3–4 weeks.
+For utility coordination, contact:

-135 Keyes Road, Concord, IL 01742
+135 Keyes Road, Concord, MA 01742

 Phone: (978) 318-3250